Geordie

-Geordie (/ˈdʒɔːrdi/ JOR-dee) is a demonym and vernacular dialect characterising Newcastle-upon-Tyne and the wider Tyneside area of North East England.
+Geordie (/ˈdʒɔːrdi/ JOR-dee) is a regional name for, and the vernacular dialect of, the people of Newcastle upon Tyne and the wider Tyneside area of North East England, and sometimes even the adjacent counties of Northumberland and Durham.

-The vernacular, also known as Tyneside English or Newcastle English in linguistics, is one of the major dialects of northern England.
-It developed as a variety of the old Northumbrian dialect.
+The dialect, also known formally as Tyneside English or Newcastle English in linguistics, is one of the major dialects of northern England.
+It descends from older Northumbrian dialect.

-As a regional nickname, applying the term is set by one's definition of or acceptance to being called a Geordie: it varies from supporters of Newcastle United Football Club, the city, Tyneside, Tyne-and-Wear and to North East England.
+As a regional nickname, applying the term is set by one's definition of or acceptance to being called a Geordie: it varies from supporters of Newcastle United Football Club, the city, Tyneside, Tyne and Wear and to North East England.
 People from the latter two wider areas are less likely to accept the term as applying to them.

-The term has also been applied to the Geordie Schooner, glass traditionally used to serve Newcastle Brown Ale.
-It is often considered unintelligible to many other native English speakers.
+The Geordie dialect is often considered unintelligible to many other native English speakers.
 The Geordie dialect and identity are perceived as the "most attractive in England", according to a 2008 newspaper survey, amongst the British public and as working-class.